iAvoe/iAvoe/README.md

 ###### List of OS/distros I've spent a lot time on or got pretty fimiliar with
  - **Android** 4, 6, 9, 10
  - **Windows** 7, 10
+   - MS SQL Server
  - **Cisco IOS**
    - Enterprise networking, I've spent more time using it than all non-Android Linux distros combined
  - **Ubuntu** LTS 18.04, 20.04
+    - phpMyAdmin feels better designed than Microsoft IIS
     - Tried out Docker, the docker account registration was a tune down
-    - Deployed a high availably website stack for school project, with OpenWRT with true DMZ
+    - Deployed a high availably website stack for school project
     - Libre Office impressivly opened my x264 tutorials correctly, given the complexity and advanced formattings were used inside
  - **Red Hat / RHEL** 7, 8
+    - Ansible & its playbook
+    - Git server
     - Kickstart
     - nftable
+    - Shells
     - nmap
-    - Git server
-    - Ansible & its playbook
     - GPG
-    - Shells
+  - **OpenWRT**
+    - QoS perVLAN / SQM load balancing (it works but my home internet is Canadian so I can't tell if it has performance issues)
+    - ACL (not working, no module found, too)
+    - Zone based firewall (ZPF, it works)
+    - NTP to Windows & Ubuntu
+    - True DMZ (yes it works)

 ###### Enterprise networking joke 1, should be decent:
  1. Separate LANs with VLAN
  2. Implement inter-VLAN routing which puts them back together